Growing Pineapples

 Pineapple Seed Growing

-After 3 failed attempts to get a pineapple top to grow (and months before I successfully grew a pineaple top) I decided to try my hand at the slowest way to grow a pineapple plant and extracted 8 tiny pineapple seeds (only 4 germinated) which started a long journey where several times I could have sworn I was close to killing the vulnerable seedlings.
+After 3 failed attempts to get a pineapple top to grow (months before I succeded) I extracted 8 tiny pineapple seeds (only 4 germinated) which started a long journey where several times I could have sworn I was close to killing the vulnerable seedlings.
 If you wish to try your hand at this journey as well here is how I did it:

 - Harvesting and Prepping the Seeds - Extract the tiny brown-black seeds from a ripe pineapple (they can be found about 1/4-1/2in or 6-12mm deep under the pineapple skin) and place them in a clear covered (the lid should not be see through) container with small bits of ripe pineapple and pineapple juice.
 Keep the container in a sunny location indoors for about 2 weeks as the juices and pineapple chunks ferment.
-Don't let it get hot, warm (about 80F or 26.7C) is what you are shooting for.
+Don't let it get hot, warm (about 80F or 26.7C) is best.

-- Germinating the Seeds - After the seeds have been in the fermenting juices for a couple weeks carefully remove them and clean them of all pineapple chunks or juices.
+- Germinating the Seeds - After the seeds have been in the fermenting juices for a couple weeks carefully remove them and clean them of pineapple chunks or juices.
 Place 1-2 layers of paper towel in a small clear container and pour just enough water in it to get them moist but not enough water to puddle (it might help to just drip the water in).
 Place the seeds onto this wet paper towel with about 1 inch (2.5cm) or more between each seed.
 Loosely cover in plastic and keep in a sunny window area (a fold over sandwich bag works good for this if the container is small enough).
-It should alow air flow so that it doesn't get to hot for the seeds but hold in the moisture.
-If the towel starts to dry out drip some water in until it is moist again.
-The seeds will show signs of growth within 2-4 weeks.
+It should alow air flow but hold in the moisture.
+If the towel starts to dry out drip water in until it is moist again.
+The seeds should show signs of growth within 2-4 weeks.

-- Planting the Seedlings - After about 3-4 weeks the seedlings should be about 1/4-3/8in (6-10mm) tall and at this time you can place in a small container (I used 2 inch disposable plastic cups that I cut drain holes in) with well draining soil (or soilless seedling plugs), but be careful to not damage any of the fragile roots.
-If the roots cannot be easily separated from the paper towel just cut the section of paper towel under the seedling and transfer paper towel and all.
+- Planting the Seedlings - At 3-4 weeks the seedlings should be about 1/4-3/8in (6-10mm) tall and can be placed in a small container (I used 2 inch disposable plastic cups that I cut drain holes in) with well draining soil (or soilless seedling plugs) Be careful to not damage any of the fragile roots.
+If the roots cannot be easily separated from the paper towel, cut the section of paper towel under the seedling and transfer paper towel and all.
 Make sure the roots get covered by about 1/8-1/4 (3-6mm) of soil.
 Place the containers in a sunny window and keep the soil moist but not wet.
 It may help to keep them covered by a loose fitting plastic bag (I used a fold over sandwich bag for this) to keep in the moisture and create a humid environment for the seedlings.
 Condensation might form on the inside of the bag and you can knock this down so it drips back into the center of the seedling.
 Only add enough water to keep moist but not wet.

 - Watch, Wait, and take Care - After a month the seedlings should be big enough where they no longer need to be covered with a bag.
-Keep watering as needed to keep the soil moist and the center of the plant wet but once again it should not be over watered.
-Add more soil occasionally to support the seedlings and prevent them from falling over as they grow.
-In roughly 9 months they should be big enough for a 4in (10.16cm) pot and be strong enough for being outside, in another 3-4 months they can be transferred to a 6in (15.24cm) pot, and in another 7-9 months transferred to the final 14-16in (35.5-40.6cm) pot to mature.
+Keep watering as needed to keep the soil moist and the center of the plant wet.
+Add soil occasionally to support the seedlings and prevent them from falling over as they grow.
+In roughly 9 months they should be large enough for a 4in (10.16cm) pot and be strong enough for being outside, in another 3-4 months they can be transferred to a 6in (15.24cm) pot, and in another 7-9 months transferred to the final 14-16in (35.5-40.6cm) pot to mature.
 Leave room in the final pot for more soil to be added as it grows.
-It should not need fertilizer for at least the first 1-1/2 to 2 years but you might still want to occasionally add iron and sulfer soil amendments or add worm castings.
+It shouldn't need fertilizer for at least the first 1-1/2 to 2 years but you might still want to occasionally add iron and sulfer soil amendments or add worm castings.

-- Trail and Error - As I mentioned at the begining I made several errors which had me thinking that I was about to kill these little seedlings several times.
+- Trial and Error - As I mentioned, I made several errors which had me thinking that I was about to kill the seedlings several times.
 Sometimes I watered them too much, used fertilizer too early, kept them in the cold too long, or was a little too rough removing dying leaves.
 However, the little seedlings proved to be resilient, compensating for my errors in judgement.
-If you try growing them from seed you will have your own issues, but stick with it, make necessary adjustments, and with a little patience they will thrive and let you taste the sweet fruit of success.
+If you attemot to them from seed you may have similar issues, but stick with it, make necessary adjustments, and with a little patience they will thrive and let you taste the sweet fruit of success.

 Pineapple Offshoot